 SHSS Study Abroad Awards

-For the tenth consecutive year, the School of Humanities & Social Sciences plans to offer financial assistance to up to five students who wish to participate in one of The Citadel's summer study abroad programs.
+For the eleventh consecutive year, the School of Humanities & Social Sciences plans to offer financial assistance to up to five students who wish to participate in one of The Citadel's summer study abroad programs.
 To be considered for one of these awards, which are worth up to $5,000.00 each, you must:

 - Be pursuing a major or minor course of study within the School of Humanities & Social Sciences